The Sleep Guy’s Waffle Free Summary

 Incidentally, if you are dealing with a bad back then I feel obliged to suggest that you seek out personal and professional advice – I’m just sharing the gist of general advice from experts online.

-Hopefully you are still with me as move onto part four of the Emma range.
-This is a five part series, much like the Rocky films but without as much fighting.
-Yes, I know there are more than five Rocky films, I’m just referencing the originals.
-Stop wasting time.
+Hopefully you are still with me as move onto part three of the Emma range.
+This is a four part series, much like the Mad Max films but without as much fighting.

-This one has more in common with the design of the Emma NextGen Premium Mattress.
-The main difference is that they’ve jiggled around the order of the layers and added in a ‘temperature regulating’ layer, which contains graphite (the grey layer on the picture below).
+This one has a lot in common with the design of the Emma Hybrid Premium.
+The main difference is that they’ve jiggled around the order of the layers and added in a ‘temperature regulating’ layer, containing graphite (the greyish blue layer on the picture below).
 The white layer of memory foam has been relegated to third place.
 If it were in the Championship then it would be in the play-off places now rather than achieving automatic promotion (Ed: I think the football analogies might just cause more confusion…)

 As mentioned earlier, this is a worthwhile upgrade if you tend to get too hot in bed.
 However, I wouldn’t see it as an upgrade if you like a cosy bed and enjoy the hugging sensation of memory foam.